feng-li/cdcopula/README.md

     * `MargiModelGrad.R` Gradient for CDF and PDF of the marginal distribution

+    * `MargiModelInv.R` The inverse for marginal model

-* If you want to include a foreign model with existing algorithms, edit the following files
+* If you want to include a foreign marginal model with existing algorithms, edit the following files

     * `MargiModelForeignEval.R`

     * `MargiModelForeignPred.R`

+* If you want to include a foreign multivariate model for model comparison, edit the following files

+    * `ModelForeignEval.R`

+    * `ModelForeignPred.R`

 ## References